In the Flesh (Pink Floyd tour)

-The In the Flesh Tour, also known as the Animals Tour, was a concert tour by the English rock band Pink Floyd in support of their 1977 album Animals.
-It was divided in two legs: one in Europe and another in North America.
+In the Flesh, also known as the Animals Tour, was a concert tour by the English rock band Pink Floyd, in support of their 1977 album Animals.
+It was divided into two legs: one in Europe and another in North America.
 The tour featured large inflatable puppets, as well as a pyrotechnic "waterfall", and one of the biggest and most elaborate stages to date, including umbrella-like canopies that would rise from the stage to protect the band from the elements.

-This was the only tour in which Pink Floyd played songs from Animals live.
+This was the last tour in which Pink Floyd played songs from Animals live (early versions of "Dogs" and "Sheep" had been performed with different titles during their 1974 and 1975 tours).
 Pink Floyd would never again play songs from Animals during their tours, but the flying pig still appeared with different designs.
 Only Roger Waters would continue playing songs from Animals live.
-This tour was also the only tour where Pink Floyd played the entire Wish You Were Here (1975) album.
+This tour was also the only tour where Pink Floyd played the entire Wish You Were Here (1975) or entire Animals (1977) albums.

 History

-Pink Floyd's marketing strategy for the In the Flesh Tour was very aggressive, filling pages of The New York Times and Billboard magazine.
+Pink Floyd's marketing strategy for the In the Flesh Tour was aggressive, filling pages of The New York Times and Billboard magazine.
 To promote their four-night run at Madison Square Garden in New York City, there was a Pink Floyd parade on 6th Avenue featuring pigs and sheep.
 Although the Animals album had not been as commercially successful as the previous two, the band managed to sell out arenas and stadiums in America and Europe, setting scale and attendance records.
 In Chicago, the band played to an estimated audience of 95,000; in Cleveland and Montreal, they set attendance records for those venues by playing to about 80,000 people.
+They also set an attendance record in Milwaukee, playing before a reported crowd of 60,000 at Milwaukee County Stadium.

-This was the Floyd's first tour since 1973 not to use female backing singers.
+This was Pink Floyd's first tour since 1973 not to use female backing singers.
 Augmenting the band were sax player Dick Parry (who occasionally played keyboards out of view of the audience) and guitarist Snowy White, who also played bass on "Sheep", "Pigs (Three Different Ones)" and "Welcome to the Machine".
-Roger Waters played electric guitar on "Sheep" and "Pigs" and acoustic guitar on "Welcome to the Machine".
+Roger Waters played electric guitar on "Sheep" and "Pigs" and acoustic guitar on "Pigs On The Wing 1-2" as well as "Welcome to the Machine".
+David Gilmour played bass on "Pigs On The Wing Part 2" during the second and final leg of the North American tour.

 In the first half of the show, the band played all of Animals in a different sequence than the album, starting with "Sheep", then "Pigs on the Wing (Part I)", "Dogs", "Pigs on the Wing (Part II)" and "Pigs (Three Different Ones)".

 At some venues, paper sheep and pigs designed by Tim Hunkin were fired over the audience and parachuted back to earth.
 Some venues prohibited this, however.